 It needs to be understood that in such a case, the GTAW deposit in the coupon serves as a backing for the SMAW deposit.
 Hence, whenever the welder’s eligibility is reckoned for depositing a SMAW weld with the support of above WPQ, his qualification shall be counted as with backing (which therefore makes him eligible for welding with backing only).

 This matter finds mention in an interpretation as well.
 It may be referred at question 8 of interpretation IX-86-23.
-Another pertinent interpretation is record number 15-35 (qs 2).
+Other pertinent interpretations are record number 15-35 (qs 2), IX-92-96, IX-89-28, etc. that address the same matter.

 So, this was all about welder qualifications with and without backing, with some special focus on use of consumable inserts in welding performance qualification.
 Do leave your thoughts in the comments section below.